FreakPirate/MoviePedia/README.md

 * Adaptive UI for both phone and tablets
 * Native content provider to store movies locally to view them offline
 * Migrate sorting functionality from Preference to Spinner on ActionBar/Toolbar
-* Trailers in DetailActivity
-* Detailed reviews for each movie

 ## Contribute